Quick Tips for Writing Your Work-History Resume Section

 Studies indicate that job seekers often lie about their work experiences on their resumes.
 But with honest and well-written employment histories, even job seekers with less-than-perfect backgrounds will secure interviews.
 The best strategy for your resume is to always be truthful about your background.

-Knowing what to highlight in your resume's experience section is one thing; actually writing it in a way that is clear and concise is another.
-Not only should this section emphasize your skills, it should also convey the value you'd bring to a company.
-Could you use some help putting that down on paper?
-Get a free resume evaluation today from the experts at Monster's Resume Writing Service.
-You'll get detailed feedback in two business days, including a review of your resume's appearance and content, and a prediction of a recruiter's first impression.
-It's a quick and easy way to put a little extra professional polish on your credentials.
+Knowing what to highlight in your work-history resume section is one thing; actually writing it in a way that is clear and concise is another.
+Not only should your work history emphasize your skills, it should also convey the value you'd bring to a company.
+Could you use some help making sure your resume is ready to go?
+One quick and easy solution is a free resume evaluation from Monster.
+Using smart technology, we'll scan your resume to see which areas need improvement.
+Take advantage of this awesome resource today!